 How to Store

-Store: Store healthy chocolate chip muffins in a cool dry place for up to 3-4 days.
-I like to place muffins in a resealable plastic bag and keep a bit of an opening to prevent condensation build up and complete moisture loss.
+Store: Store muffins in a cool dry place for up to 3-4 days.
+I like to place them in a resealable plastic bag and keep a bit of an opening to prevent condensation build up and complete moisture loss.

-Another option to absorb excess moisture build up when storing them, is to line the bottom of your container with a paper towel then place another paper towel on top of the muffins.
+Another option to absorb excess moisture build up is to line the bottom of your container with a paper towel, then place another paper towel on top of the muffins.

 Freeze: Store in an airtight container or a freezer safe, resealable bag for up to 3 months.
 Muffins will defrost on the counter within 3-4 hours.